-An elastic modulus of concrete is an indication of concrete stiffness and varies depending on the coarse aggregate type used in the concrete.
+Elastic modulus of concrete is an indication of concrete stiffness and varies depending on the coarse aggregate type used in the concrete.
 A modulus of 4,000,000 psi is used for this pavement design.

-Effective Modulus of Subbase/Subgrade Reaction(k-value), psi/in.
+Effective Modulus of Subgrade Reaction(k-value), psi/in.

-Concrete slab support is characterized by the modulus of subgrade reaction, otherwise known as the k-value with units typically shown as psi/in. k-value of 120 was used in the rigid pavement design procedure for clay subgrade and are based upon the CBR value discussed above.
+Concrete slab support is characterized by the modulus of subgrade/subbase reaction, otherwise known as the k-value, with units typically shown as psi/in.
+Based on the use of subgrade, a k-value of 75 psi/in., was used in the rigid pavement design procedure.